 Valuation

-As at 31 December 2020.
+As at 31 December 2021.
 In EUR million IFRS differences Solvency II

 Technical provision by Solvency II Business line:

-1. Life 90,714 24,186 114,900
+1. Life 88,473 18,476 106,950

-2. Life similar to health 35 -111 -77
+2. Health similar to life 33 -148 -115

-3. Index-linked and Unit-linked 23,779 1,766 25,544
+3. Index-linked and Unit-linked 27,261 1,397 28,659

-Total 114,527 25,840 140,367
+Total 115,767 19,726 135,493

-Summary of main differences between IFRS and Solvency II as at 31 December 2020
+Summary of main differences between IFRS and Solvency II as at 31 December 2021

-At 31 December 2020, the valuation and presentation differences between the insurance and investment contracts recognised in the IFRS balance sheet and the technical provisions recognised in the Solvency II balance sheet of NN Leven amounted to EUR 25,840 million.
+At 31 December 2021, the valuation and presentation differences between the insurance and investment contracts recognised in the IFRS balance sheet and the technical provisions recognised in the Solvency II balance sheet of NN Leven amounted to EUR 19,726 million.
 Methods and models used in calculating the Solvency II technical provisions and IFRS insurance liabilities differ substantially.
 The main valuation differences between IFRS and Solvency II are outlined below:

-- Different interest rates are used for calculation of insurance and investment contracts under IFRS and Solvency II.
-For Solvency II the latest risk-free interest rate curve with credit risk, VOLA and UFR where applicable is used.
+- Different interest rates are used for the calculation of insurance and investment contracts under IFRS and Solvency II.
+For Solvency II the latest risk-free interest rate curve with credit risk, volatility adjustment and UFR where applicable is used.
 NN Leven does not apply a matching adjustment.
-For IFRS a fixed interest rate/guaranteed technical interest rate is used - The difference between IFRS and Solvency II technical provisions is primarily reflected in the Life Business line, where IFRS technical provisions largely reflect assumptions interest, mortality, morbidity, expense, etc. locked-in at policy issue, which can depart significantly from the latest best estimate assumptions reflected in the Solvency II provisioning. - Insurance liabilities in the IFRS Balance sheet are established in accordance with IFRS 4 'Insurance Contracts'.
+For IFRS a fixed interest rate/guaranteed technical interest rate is used - The difference between IFRS and Solvency II technical provisions is primarily reflected in the Life Business line.
+IFRS technical provisions largely reflect assumptions interest, mortality, morbidity, expense, etc. locked-in at policy issue, which can depart significantly from the latest best estimate assumptions reflected in the Solvency II provisioning. - Insurance liabilities in the IFRS Balance sheet are established in accordance with IFRS 4 'Insurance Contracts'.
 Under IFRS 4, an insurer may continue its existing pre-IFRS accounting policies for insurance contracts, provided that certain minimum requirements are met.
-Upon adoption of IFRS-EU in 2005, NN Leven decided to continue the then existing accounting principles for insurance contracts under IFRS-EU - The best estimate liabilities in Solvency II is calculated as the probability-weighted average of the present value of future liability cash flows using best estimate assumptions - A risk margin for non-hedgeable risks is added to the best estimate liabilities to establish the Solvency II technical provisions - The present value of future profits is recognised in Solvency II technical provisions but not in IFRS technical provisions - Note that the IFRS technical provisions of the existing business of former Delta Lloyd Leven portfolio at date of the acquisition (31 March 2017) are valued against cost price.
+Upon adoption of IFRS-EU in 2005, NN Leven decided to continue the then existing accounting principles for insurance contracts under IFRS-EU - A Risk Margin for non-hedgeable risks is added to the BEL to establish the Solvency II technical provisions - The present value of future profits is recognised in Solvency II technical provisions but not in IFRS technical provisions - Note that the IFRS technical provisions of the existing business of former Delta Lloyd Leven portfolio at date of the acquisition (31 March 2017) are valued against cost price.
 The cost price is established with fixed assumptions per 31 march 2017 and flat rates.
-New production after the merger is valuated against tariff assumptions.

-• For index-linked and unit-linked insurance the IFRS technical provisions are equal to the fund value of these contracts.
+New production after the merger is valued against tariff assumptions. - For index-linked and unit-linked insurance the IFRS technical provisions are equal to the fund value of these contracts.
 For Solvency II technical provisions, the present value of the margins is deducted from the fund value.

-Matching and volatility adjustment, transitional measures, and transitional risk-free interest rate-term structure on:
+Matching and volatility adjustment, transitional measures, and transitional risk-free interest rate-term structure or